 At Level 2, the students begin to develop an anxiety about what is expected during their first encounter at the company board room.
 Their team is struggling through the forming, storming, norming, and performing stages where certain individuals take a leadership role, however, they lack refined leadership skills to bring the team to an understanding to move forward.
 At this stage, the students begin to search for answers from other teams and the professor.
 They begin to understand that success is going to be measured by their knowledge and the knowledge of those on the team and outside the team.
-When they encounter the CEO (Course Professor) at the board room table, the team struggles to deliver an answer and each concept delivered is challenged by the CEO because there is not a unified position from the leadership team.
-The leadership positions include the following titles: Director of Operations, Director of Human Resources, Director of Legal Operations, Director of Marketing, Director of Sales, and Director of Finance.
+When they encounter the CEO (Course Professor) at the board room table, the team struggles to deliver an answer and each concept delivered is challenged by the CEO because there is not a unified position from the leadership team (See Appendix B for Team Leadership Roles).